gniharika04/Namaste-React/Chapter-08-Let's get Classy/Theory.md

 ## Q:7 (Research) Why can't we have the `callback function` of `useEffect async`?
 Ans: `useEffect` expects it's callback function to return nothing or return a function (cleanup function that is called when the component is unmounted).
 If we make the callback function as `async`, it will return a `promise` and the promise will affect the clean-up function from being called.

+## Rendering phase and commit phase -
+React first of all completes render phase.
+Render phase excecutes constructor and render method.
+Commit phase is the phase where react is actually modifying/updating DOM.
+ComponentDidMount() is called in this phase.
+ComponentDidMount() is called once initial render is completely done.
+And once the initial render is done, child components render method is executed and then componentDidMount() is called.
+Render phase is fast and commit phase is slow, because updating things takes time.